KunYuan888888/A-Small-Fishing-Vessel-Recognition-Method-using-Transfer-Learning-based-on-Laser-Sensors/README.md

 # A-Small-Fishing-Vessel-Recognition-Method-
 This project is a novel method for recognizing small fishing vessels based on laser sensors.
 Using four types of small fishing vessels as targets, a recognition method for small fishing vessels based on Markov transition field (MTF) time-series images and VGG-16 transfer learning is proposed.

+#Article Summary
+The management of small vessels has always been key to maritime administration.
+This paper presents a novel method for recognizing small fishing vessels based on laser sensors.
+Using four types of small fishing vessels as targets, a recognition method for small fishing vessels based on Markov transition field (MTF) time-series images and VGG-16 transfer learning is proposed.
+In contrast to conventional methods, this study uses polynomial fitting to obtain the contours of a fishing vessel and transforms one-dimensional vessel contours into two-dimensional time-series images using the MTF coding method.
+The VGG-16 model is used for the recognition process, and migration learning is applied to improve the results.
+The UCR time-series public dataset is used as a transfer learning dataset for the MTF time-series image encoding.
+The experiment demonstrates that the proposed method exhibits higher accuracy and performance than 1D-CNN and other general neural network models, and the highest accuracy rate is 98.92%.

 #Data preparation
+1. All. rar files in the project need to be decompressed.
+The compressed package name corresponds to the folder name.
 1. The original small fishing boat contour data is in the Original Data folder.
-2. The MTF image obtained from fitting output is in the MTF Data folder.
+3. The MTF image obtained from fitting output is in the MTF Data folder.
-3. The formal project training data is in Dataset.
+4. The formal project training data is in Dataset.

 The following is the specific configuration information of the project: